 For more information and to get in contact with the trials team please visit www.cancersciences.bham.ac.uk/crctu/teams.

 Trial associated research projects are laboratory based research projects which are integral to clinical trials and essential for the analysis of primary and/or secondary end points and clinical outcome.
 Applications are considered by external peer review and, if appropriate, by presentation to the Clinical Trials Committee.

-Applicants are asked to contact the Research Director, Professor Chris Bunce via Jenny Trigg at JTrigg@beatingbloodcancers.org.uk or on 0207 504 2255, before any application can be considered.
+Applicants are asked to contact the Research Director, Professor Chris Bunce via Jenny Trigg at JTrigg@beatingbloodcancers.org.uk, before any application can be considered.